ptjahjadi/Olympics-Datasets/README.md

 The project is divided into two stages:
 * Stage 1 involves developing a binary search tree using insertion and search functions.
 * Stage 2 involves extending the binary search tree theory and developing a linked list for each node in the binary search to handle duplicate data.

+.o, .h and makefiles are included within the project.
 ## Built With
 * C
 ## Special Thanks